Skip to main content

 note

-You can limit how deep dlt goes when generating child tables.
-By default, the library will descend and generate child tables for all nested lists, without limit.
+You can limit how deep dlt goes when generating nested tables and flattening dicts into columns.
+By default, the library will descend and generate nested tables for all nested lists and columns from dicts, without limit.

 @dlt.source(max_table_nesting=1)